 The game-winning drive will be studied in film rooms for years.
 Williams took over at his own 28-yard line with 3:41 remaining and no timeouts.
 He completed passes of 12, 15, and 8 yards to move the ball to the Green Bay 37.
 On second-and-six from the 33, he threw a perfect back-shoulder pass to Rome Odunze for 8 yards and a first down at the 25.
 The Packers called timeout to ice Williams, a decision that may have backfired badly.

 After the timeout, Williams took the snap and immediately looked to the left sideline where DJ Moore was running a fade route against one-on-one coverage.
 The throw was placed perfectly, just over the outstretched hands of cornerback Jaire Alexander and into Moore’s chest as he crossed the goal line.
-Soldier Field erupted in a way that older fans said they hadn’t witnessed since the 2006 NFC Championship Game.
+Soldier Field erupted in a way that, as The Athletic’s Kevin Fishbain noted, the venue hadn’t experienced since the 2006 NFC Championship Game.
 Williams slid to his knees and pointed to the sky, overwhelmed by the magnitude of what he had just accomplished.

 The Packers’ Collapse